BachiLi/redner/README.md

 redner is a differentiable Monte Carlo renderer that can take the derivatives of rendering output with respect to arbitrary scene parameters.
 One of the major use of redner is for inverse rendering (hence the name redner) through gradient descent.

-For more detail of the renderer, what it can do, and the techniques it used for computing the derivatives, please look at the paper:
+For more details on the renderer, what it can do, and the techniques it used for computing the derivatives, please look at the paper:
 "Differentiable Monte Carlo Ray Tracing through Edge Sampling", Tzu-Mao Li, Miika Aittala, Fredo Durand, Jaakko Lehtinen [https://people.csail.mit.edu/tzumao/diffrt/]